EtienneCmb/visbrain/docs/sleep.rst

    Artefact      \-1     The value assigned to Artefact in the hypnogram is \-1
    ==========    ======  ======================================================

    Please note that Sleep uses the guidelines of *Iber et al. 2007* for sleep stage nomenclature, i.e. Wake, N1, N2, N3, REM and Artefact.
 If your hypnogram includes both NREM-S3 and NREM-S4 sleep stages you can add “N4” categories with the corresponding values in the description file.
 However, keep in mind that S3 and S4 will be merged into N3 during the import to the Sleep module.
-That also means that if you load and then save your hypnogram in Sleep, you will loose differenciation between S3 and S4 so be sure not to overwrite your original file!
+That also means that if you load and then save your hypnogram in Sleep, you will loose differentiation between S3 and S4 so be sure not to overwrite your original file!

 Save hypnogram